agarsev/quevedo/NOTES.md

     dataset, you might change the tag schema, and then start adding images, but not adjust the experiment yet.
 It shouldn't then complain that the tag schema is wrong. maybe.
+- [ ] In test, compute a confusion matrix (at least for classify) for deeper inspection